Pratapkushwaha/gensyn-testnet-node/README.md

 ```
 - It will ask some questions, you should send response properly
 - ```Would you like to connect to the Testnet?
 [Y/n]``` : Write `Y`
+Go to https://ngrok.com/ and register
+ Authtoken section AND Click on show Authtoken and copy and paste it in your VPS

+Open ngrok and go to endpoint open domain and click on visit site and login with ngrock email.

 - ```Would you like to push models you train in the RL swarm to the Hugging Face Hub? [y/N]``` : Write `N`
 - When you will see interface like this, you can detach from this screen session